Call and Put Options: Meaning, Types, Difference & Examples

 SMECloses Today

-What is Put European Option?
+What is Put Option?

-A Put Option gives the holder the right to sell an underlying asset at a specific price (called the strike price).
+A Put Option gives the holder the right to sell an underlying asset at a target price (called the strike price).
 The seller (also called the writer) of a put option is obligated to buy the asset at the strike price if the buyer exercises the option.

-Below’s an example of the Put European index.
+Below’s an example of the Put option.

 Here,